If you see dangerous or life threatening behaviour on the water, call '000' and immediately report the incident to the Police.

 The shared wind sport zone is located within St Kilda Harbour.

-The boating only zone is located at St Kilda Marina entrance.
+The boating and jet ski only zone is located at St Kilda Marina entrance.

 For maps and full details of dedicated zones in Port Phillip, download the:

 - Port Melbourne to St Kilda Boating and Swimming Zones (PDF 140 KB)